 Contribute to the Working Paper Series

 Publication as a Rapoport Center Working Paper does not preclude or prejudice subsequent publication in a book or journal.
+In fact, many of our working papers have since been published in academic journals and edited volumes.
 We use a Creative Commons License (Attribution/Non-Commercial/No Derivatives).
 In brief, text appearing here may be downloaded for personal research purposes only.
 Any additional reproduction for other purposes, whether in hard copy or electronically, requires the consent of the Rapoport Center Human Rights Working Paper Series and the author.

 Please follow these specifications when preparing your manuscript: